MrDrSushi/SPOPSM/README.md

 **SharePoint Online PowerShell Migrator**

+SPOPSM is a little script utility to simplify the process of migrating local files and network shars to SharePoint Online, preservaing metadata, replacing invalid characters, ignoring invalid files, and dealing with large files up to 15GB.
+It can be used to migrate one or more sources and automate long migrations, and also helps users to test their migration by generating reports before making any changes to SharePoint.

-Finally a PowerShell script aimed to simplify the migration of network shares and local folders to SharePoint Online!
+Finally an easy and open source solution aimed to simplify long and tedious migration jobs to SharePoint Online!

-Files migrated will have have their metadata preserved along with its original folder structure, it will validate the source, ignoring invalid files such as **.tmp, .ds_store, .aspx, .asmx, .ascx, .master, .xap, .swf, .jar, .xsf, .htc**, it will also replace invalid characters found in files and/or folders avoiding any interruptions during the migration, while supporting files up to 15GB.

-There is also **"soft upload"** mode, which creates a report which files and folders will be renamed for containing invalid characters, and what will be ignored during the migration.